techies23/wp-calypso/docs/server-side-rendering.md

 * Libraries that are used on the server should be mindful of the DOM not being available on the server, and should either: be modified to work without the DOM; have non-DOM specific fallbacks; or fail in an obvious manner.
 * Singletons should be avoided, as once instantiated they will persist for the entire duration of the `node` process.

-## Subfolders

-#### components

-The `/components` folder holds reusable React components that will render both client- and server-side.
-Most reusable components should be rendered at `/devdocs/design` for reference.

-#### dispatcher

-The Calypso Flux dispatcher, a wrapper for https://github.com/facebook/flux/blob/master/src/Dispatcher.js.

-#### lib

-Utils and libraries that can be used both client- and sever-side.

-#### my-sites

-Any isomorphic modules specific to the site admin section of Calypso.